Mansi242401/Portfolio/sql_queries_with_results2c.md

 C. Ingredient Optimisation
 In the following section, we will answer the questions related to ingredients and how can those be optimised to improve sales

-1. What are the standard ingredients for each pizza?
+1. What are the standard ingredients for each pizza?<br>

 first, we will explode the comma separated values in toppings column into separate rows